News of Joshua Komisarjevsky’s recent guilty verdict has called to mind the Petit family ordeal in Connecticut;

 for a 2pm New Year’s Chili cook-out.

-Such was the mundane, homey tableau that was forever shattered
+Such was the domestic tableau that was forever shattered

 when Ricky Javon Gray, 28, and his nephew, Ray Joseph Dandridge, also 28, entered the Harvey home